nizaamomer/nuxt-notify/README.md

 });
 ```

-That’s it.
+That's it!
 The toast container is mounted automatically.

 ---